prashantkumar182000/CNAPP-Dashboard---Sample/README.md

-Here's your updated `README.md` file with your GitHub username, email address, and the deployed project link:

 # Dynamic Dashboard

 Dynamic Dashboard is a ReactJS-based application that allows users to personalize their dashboard by adding widgets.
 The application features a responsive design, supports dynamic widget management, and uses Zustand for state management.